jiafie7/jiafie7/README.md

 ## Hi there !

-- A computer program is a sequence of instructions that tell the computer what to do.
+- old programmers never die -- they just go out of scope.

-- Life is short, focus things that are important.
+- Life is short, focus things important.

 - Try harder and harder.